Orlek222/OperativeSystems/README.md

 # OperativeSystems

-Repo for my Operative Systems practices
+Repository made to save my Operative System practices, where the main project is the shell.